xouyang1/aoc2021/exercises/1/README.md

 Puzzle input: each line is a measurement of sea floor depth as the sweep looks further and further away from the submarine.

-1. Count the number of times a depth measurement increases from the previous measurement (first not counted).
+1. Output: Count the number of times a depth measurement increases from the previous measurement (first not counted). <br><br>
 Example: 7 measurements larger than previous.
 ```
 199 (N/A - no previous measurement)